 Unless the matter involves a serious or extreme set of circumstances, the issues in dispute should be dealt with, and hopefully resolved, at the lowest or most appropriate level.
-(For example 'extreme circumstances' may involve actual or threatened physical or emotional harm).
+(For example, 'extreme circumstances' may involve actual or threatened physical or emotional harm).
 If resolution is not possible at the most appropriate level it should then be referred to the next highest level.

 The circumstances of each case will determine how the process will be managed.
-Generally the hierarchy for resolution reflects:
+Generally, the hierarchy for resolution reflects:

 - Person to person.
 It is hoped that most matters of disputation can be resolved by the direct engagement of the parties concerned.
 It is the employer's expectation that such discussions are conducted in a positive and professional manner consistent with the expectations of the Code of Conduct for Employees. - Line manager/Principal.
-If the issue cannot be resolved at a person-to-person level it will be referred to the line manager(s) or Principal who will then engage the parties in a process (outlined in separate procedures for unsatisfactory performance, misconduct and grievance) towards resolution. - Director School Development (DSD), CES Manager Human Resource Administration, Executive Leadership Team (ELT) member.
-A Principal unable to resolve a school-based matter should first seek advice from the relevant DSD.
-Within CES, a line manager unable to resolve a matter should seek advice from the relevant ELT member.
+If the issue cannot be resolved at a person-to-person level it will be referred to the line manager(s) or Principal who will then engage the parties in a process (outlined in separate procedures for unsatisfactory performance, misconduct and grievance) towards resolution. - Director School Effectiveness (DSE) CES Manager Human Resource Administration, Strategic Leadership Team (SLT) member.
+A Principal unable to resolve a school-based matter should first seek advice from the relevant DSE.
+Within CES, a line manager unable to resolve a matter should seek advice from the relevant SLT member.
 Advice may also be sought from the Manager Human Resource Administration. - Professional Standards Unit (PSU).
-If this fails, at the direction of the Executive Director, the matter will be referred to the diocesan Professional Standards Unit which will then manage the process.
+If the steps above do not resolve the issue, at the direction of the Executive Director, the matter will be referred to the Diocesan Professional Standards Unit which will then manage the process.
 The PSU may also be involved to review a complaint about process, or at an earlier stage for serious matters, again at the discretion of the Executive Director. - External investigation.
 The Professional Standards Unit may engage the services of an external investigator, if warranted by circumstances. - Police.
 Where the evidence suggests a criminal offence may have occurred, the matter will be referred to police.